 Required Landlord Disclosures in Virginia

 Landlords in Virginia have a responsibility of providing their tenants with certain mandatory disclosures when renting out a property.
-They are as follows.
+The mandatory disclosures under the Virginia Residential Landlord and Tenant Act are as follows.

 • Information on concentration of lead paint for homes built prior to 1978